roblevay/T2764/Lab 09 AgentSecurity.md

 ```sql
 BACKUP DATABASE master TO DISK = 'master.bak'
 ```
 2. Try to execute the job.
-This hould not work.
+This should not work.
 Why does it not work?

+(Because AgentOperator does not have persmissions to backup the database)

 ### Log in as `AgentOperator`: